z7z8th/lua-resty-console/README.md

 # Welcome to Resty Console

 Aliaksandr's [Resty Repl](https://github.com/saks/lua-resty-repl) is a powerful tool with a bunch of nice [features](https://github.com/saks/lua-resty-repl#features).
 I personally am a big fan of it.
-But still a few features are missing:
+But still it has a few drawbacks:

-* Have to modify source code of each nginx handler to use Resty Repl
+* Has to modify source code for each nginx handler in question to use Resty Repl
 * Nginx needs to run in non-daemon mode to leverage the TTY/readline facilities

 These limitations make it less useful for development workflow and production live debugging.
 So here comes the [Resty Console](https://github.com/nicoster/lua-resty-console).